Phileosopher/commonplace/mgmt-church-worship-rituals.md

 Routine

 - Optional announcements
-  - C/E: Leader describes the schedule for any upcoming liturgical events.
+  - C: Leader describes the schedule for any upcoming liturgical events.
   - P: Indicates any events happening right after the current event or [logistical considerations](logistics.md) the people may need to know.
   - I: Expresses practical needs within the Church and who to contact about them.
 - C: Greeting and Blessing